-B. On-build B. On-building Sign Regulations for Single-Level Buildings Districts CN, NR, CS IM, BP DT, TN, NC and Condi- tional Uses in Residential Districts Maximum Sign Area 2 square feet per linear foot of tenant occupancy width or building frontage, maximum 300 square feet in total signs 2 square feet per linear foot of tenant occupancy width or building frontage, maximum 300 square feet in total signs 1.5 square feet per linear foot of tenant occupancy width or building frontage, maximum 150 square feet in total signs Allowed sign area may be increased in these districts by 10% on frontages along the Interstate so long as the total of all signs does not exceed the maximum allowed Maximum Signs Per Frontage N/A N/A N/A Maximum Height Shall not extend more than 30% of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Shall not extend more than 30% of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Shall not extend more than 30% of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Signs are subject to additional requirements per section 155.065(16-17)
+B. On-build B. On-building Sign Regulations for Single-Level Buildings Districts CN, NR, CS IM, BP DT, TN, NC and Con- ditional Uses in Resi- dential Districts Maximum Sign Area Two (2) square feet per linear foot of tenant occupancy width or building frontage, maximum three hundred (300) square feet in total signs Two (2) square feet per linear foot of tenant occupancy width or building frontage, maximum three hundred (300) square feet in total signs One and a half (1.5) square feet per linear foot of tenant occupancy width or building frontage, maximum one hundred fifty (150) square feet in total signs Allowed sign area may be incl percent (10%) on frontages ald Maximum Signs Per Frontage N/A N/A N/A Maximum Height Shall not extend more han thirty percent (30%) of the total sign area to a naximum of four (4) feet above the limits of the wall of the building on which he sign is displayed Shall not extend more than thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Shall not extend more than thirty percent (30%) of the total sign area to a maximum of four (4) feet above the limits of the wall of the building on which the sign is displayed Signs are subject to additional requirements per section 155.065.16-17